exasol/dynamodb-virtual-schema/README.md

 * Maps unstructured document data to Exasol tables that you can access using regular SQL statements
 * Pushes down queries to the remote source
 * Distributes the data loading over the whole Exasol Cluster, what makes queries more than six times faster compared to using a JDBC adapter
-* Flexible definition of the schema mapping using the [Exasol Document Mapping Language](https://github.com/exasol/virtual-schema-common-document/blob/main/doc/user_guide/edml_user_guide.md)
+* Flexible definition of the schema mapping using the [Exasol Document Mapping Language (EDML)](https://github.com/exasol/virtual-schema-common-document/blob/main/doc/user_guide/edml_user_guide.md)

 ## Limitations

-* In this version the adapter does not support comparisons between two columns
+* The adapter does not support comparisons between two columns

 ## Information for Users